geoscixyz/em/content/case_histories/do27do18tkc/survey.rst

 AeroTEM
 """""""

-The first time-domain electromagnetic survey to be collected at TKC was an helicopter borne AeroTEM I system flown in 2001, then re-flown in 2003 with a new generation of equipment AeroTEM II.
-Fifteen survey lines were flown in the East-West orientation, with 4 additional lines flown NS.
+The first time-domain electromagnetic survey to be collected at TKC was a helicopter-borne AeroTEM I system flown in 2001, then re-flown in 2003 with a new generation of equipment AeroTEM II.
+Fifteen survey lines were flown in the east-west direction, with 4 additional lines flown north-south.
 The overlap between the two sets of lines covers the approximate location of DO-27 and DO-18 with the objective of determining the vertical extent of the kimberlite pipes.
 The AeroTEM system is a concentric transmitter-receiver coil system mounted on a rigid platform.

 The AeroTEM transmitter waveform is a triangular current pulse of 1150 microseconds duration operating at a base frequency of 150 Hz.
 The transmitter loop consists of 8 turns of copper wire, 5 m in diameter, with a maximum